 Human Physiology in Nutshell by Dr A K Jain

 Viva in Anatomy, Physiology & Biochemistry by VIj Anjula

 Review of Physiology by Manna Soumen

-This book is high rated on all the book store websites and is probably the best one to read.
+This book is highly rated on all the bookstore websites and is probably the best one to read.
 I cannot comment as I have not read this book.

 Self Assessment & Review Of Basic Subjects Physiology And Biochemistry Vol 1 by Arvind Arora